Sara Spencer Washington: Legacy

 In 1939, Washington was recognized for her company at the 1939 New York World's Fair.
 Washington's empire had expanded from the Apex Beauty Products Company to the Apex News and Hair Company, the Apex Publishing Company, which published the Apex News for Washington's estheticians and sales agents, Apex Laboratories which created her cosmetics and products, Apex Drug Company, and Apex Beauty Colleges.

 Washington's international recognition from her 1939 award enhanced both her business empire and the status of African American women, as her business empire had enabled her to become one of America's first black millionaires.
 Washington's success enabled her to give back to her community.
 She contributed twenty acres of farm land as a campsite for African American youth, and gave an endowment of a home for girls, supporting the educational elements of the National Youth Administration program.

-There is a historical marker in Atlantic City in the neighborhood where Madame Washington lived and operated Apex.
+There is a historical marker in Atlantic City in the neighborhood where Madam Washington lived and operated Apex.

 One of the most successful and long-standing schools was The Apex College of Beauty in Philadelphia, remaining progressive for decades.
-As of the 1980s, it became the country’s oldest black institution of beauty technology.
+As of the 1980s, it became the country's oldest black institution of beauty technology.